Pianist Carlo Grante Makes D.C. Debut Tonight at the Kennedy Center

-The spirit of Johann Sebastian Bach will suffuse the Terrace Theater of the John F. Kennedy Center for the Performing Arts on Wednesday, May 14, 2014, as Italian pianist Carlo Grante makes his first concert appearance in the nation's capital, in a program containing not a single note of Bach's music.
+The spirit of Johann Sebastian Bach will suffuse the Terrace Theater of the John F. Kennedy Center for the Performing Arts tonight, May 14, 2014, as Italian pianist Carlo Grante makes his first concert appearance in the nation's capital, in a program containing not a single note of Bach's music.

 "Chopin's Preludes, Op.
 28, form the composer's most dense and varied set of works," states Mr. Grante, "possibly the most comprehensive example of Chopin's sound-world.
 They were inspired by Bach's Well-Tempered Clavier and its concept of a journey through the twelve major and minor keys, with a unique breadth in terms of character, mood, invention, melodic and harmonic vocabulary.
 As in the Bach, Chopin's Preludes embody the essence of his compositional and keyboard idiom.